-Angelo attended public schools in the City of Schenectady and in the Town of Rotterdam.
-He graduated from Schalmont High School in 1990 and was later inducted into the Schalmont High School Alumni Wall of Distinction.
-He earned a Bachelor of Science degree from SUNY Albany and is a licensed Professional Engineer.
-He worked in Civil Engineering for more than 15 years before taking office in the New York State Assembly.
-He also served as President of the Capital District Chapter New York State Society of Professional Engineers and on the Board of Directors for the Autism Society of the Greater Capital Region, Family and Child Service of Schenectady, and Cornell Cooperative Extension in Schenectady County.
+Angelo's educational journey took him through public schools and furthering his academic pursuits.
+He obtained a Bachelor of Science degree from SUNY Albany to become a licensed Professional Engineer.
+Angelo assumed the role of President of the Capital District Chapter New York State Society of Professional Engineers and contributed to various boards, including the Autism Society of the Greater Capital Region, Family and Child Service of Schenectady, and Cornell Cooperative Extension in Schenectady County.

-Angelo was elected to the Schenectady County Legislature in 2007 and re-elected in 2011, where he represented District 4, which includes the Towns of Rotterdam, Princetown and Duanesburg.
-He served as Chairman of the Transportation Committee and Vice Chairman of the Veterans Committee.
-He held public office as a Schenectady County Legislator before achieving a significant milestone in his career.
-In 2012, he was elected to the New York State Assembly in 2012 as the first Assemblyman to represent the newly created 111th District, which includes Montgomery County, and parts of Schenectady and Albany Counties.
-He was re-elected in 2014, 2016, 2018, and 2020.
-As a member of the New York State Assembly he serves as Chairman of the Sub-Committee on Autism Spectrum Disorders, Chair of the Commission on Rural Resources and as a member of the Agriculture, Energy, Governmental Employees, Mental Health, Racing & Wagering, and Veterans' Affairs Committees.
+In 2007, Angelo Santabarbara was elected to the Schenectady County Legislature, where he held the responsibilities of Chairman of the Transportation Committee and Vice Chairman of the Veterans Committee.
+He devoted five years to public service as a Schenectady County Legislator before achieving a significant milestone in his career.
+In 2012, he was elected to the New York State Assembly, making history as the first representative of the newly created 111th District, which includes areas of Montgomery County and Schenectady County.
+As a member of the New York State Assembly, Angelo assumes key leadership roles, including Chairman of the Sub-Committee on Autism Spectrum Disorders, Chair of the Commission on Rural Resources, and memberships on various committees, including Agriculture, Energy, Governmental Employees, Mental Health, Racing & Wagering, and Veterans' Affairs Committees.
 His unwavering dedication to public service and passion for being a voice for people with disabilities continues to make a positive impact on his community and beyond.